Trip Finder

 Moondance leaders come from a variety of different backgrounds and experiences, but are all united behind a passion for working with teens and a love for the outdoors.
 In order to provide a great experience on a Moondance trip, you must hold a desire to make a positive impact on the students of your trip while excelling as a leader in a team setting.
 Our strongest leaders have previously held leadership positions where they grew as role models and mentors, such as captains of sports teams and camp counselors.
 While we do value hard skills (i.e. starting a fire, setting up campsites, fishing, etc.), we are searching for individuals who have a contagious love of life and hold an optimistic perspective that they wish to share with others.

-Leaders provide their own personal clothing and equipment necessary for a particular trip.
-This may include a sleeping bag, ground pad & backpack for domestic trips and some international trips.
-Moondance provides tents, cookware and general group gear for domestic wilderness trips.
+Leaders are responsible for any personal items and equipment necessary for a particular trip.
+Generally, this includes clothing, shoes, a daypack, etc. For all domestic trips and some international trips, leaders are responsible for their own sleeping bag, ground pad & backpack.
+Moondance provides tents, cookware, and general group gear for domestic trips.

-While you do not need any certifications to apply, if accepted, you must obtain a Wilderness First Aid + CPR or Wilderness First Responder certification by the beginning of Staff Training.
-Each Moondance leader is required to have Wilderness First Aid + CPR certifications at minimum; however, many programs with time spent in the backcountry require a minimum of a Wilderness First Responder.
+While you do not need any certifications to apply, if hired, you must obtain a Wilderness First Aid + CPR or Wilderness First Responder certification by the beginning of Staff Training.
+Each Moondance leader is required to have Wilderness First Aid + CPR certifications at a minimum; however, many trips with time spent in the backcountry require a minimum of a Wilderness First Responder (WFR).
+Leaders will be notified in the spring if the Staffing Team needs them to obtain a WFR certification.

 For applicants who are under the age of 21, we are able to offer a limited number of internships in our office and in the field for select trip locations.
 The responsibilities of an intern vary slightly from those of a Trip Leader, though our interns are equipped with the same training, certifications and ability to leaving a lasting impact on their students’ lives!
 Preference for the intern position is given to Moondance Alumni.